anchpop/wise_mans_haskell/book.md

 !include(haskelltests/should_compile/myProgram.hs)
 ```

-I like to put a comment!sidenote(starting with `--`, remember) at the top of these examples with the name of the file, but it isn't necessary.
+The comments!sidenote(starting with `--`, remember) at the top of these examples are what we named the file in our own tests.
 Now, in your terminal, navigate to the directory where the file is located!marginnote(remember, you can get out of GHCi by typing `:quit`).
 Then open up GHCi again and type:

 ```haskell
 Prelude> :load myProgram.hs